Food biodiversity: History

-Food biodiversity in the Neolithic era represented a shift from hunting and scavenging to agriculture where people started to herding animals and cultivating plants.
+Food biodiversity in the Neolithic era represented a shift from hunting and scavenging to agriculture where people started herding animals and cultivating plants.
 These tactics led to the production of things like wheat, barley, dogwood fruits, grapes, and hazelnuts.
 The Green Revolution represented the beginning of a new revolution and modernization.
 The beginning of the Green Revolution created the development of large yields of diversity in specific species.
 This resulted in new strains of rice and wheat and an increased food supply from the 1940s to the 1960s, but consequently led to the reduction of land used in agriculture.
 Early techniques utilized pesticides and fertilizers to gain productivity.
 The approaches of modernization led to techniques used today to increase food biodiversity within a single species.
 The colonization and trade amongst resources pioneered the future of food diversity in diets.
 From a food biodiversity point of view, the Columbian Exchange represented the movement of species and ideas from the Old World to the New World.
 Foods like potato variety, maize, and cassava were among a few species introduced.
 The event was an early result of the globalization of food where the sharing of knowledge about food was shared.

 Impacts on food biodiversity

 Role of biodiversity in production systems

 Conservation and management of broad-based genetic diversity within the domesticated species have improved agricultural production for 10,000 years.
 However, diverse natural populations have provided food and other products for much longer.
 High biodiversity can maximize production levels, which are sustained through the beneficial impact of ecosystem services for agricultural, modified, and natural ecosystems.
 Conversely, reliance on a narrow portfolio of crops or crop varieties can jeopardize food production systems.
 This is illustrated by the Great Famine of Ireland.
 Potatoes were introduced into Ireland from the New World in about 1600, and they became the major food source of most Irish people.
-The wind-borne Potato blight fungus spread throughout the country In 1845-1847 and caused almost complete failure of the potato crop.
+The wind-borne Potato blight fungus spread throughout the country.
+In 1845-1847 and caused almost complete failure of the potato crop.
 It is estimated that 1 million people died of starvation, cholera, and typhoid.